nicolasdasriaux/slick-tour/slick-tour.md

 ```

 * `transactionally` method results in a `DBIO` that will be run as a **single transaction**.
-* Otherwise, all composing `DBIO`s would be run in a separate transaction.
+* Otherwise, each composing `DBIO` would be run in a separate transaction.

 ---